An Expert's Insight into CRM and ERP Integration – Do You Need It and to What Extent? (2024)

 Common Use Cases of CRM and ERP Integration

-When a sales rep creates an order in the CRM, it’s automatically sent to the ERP for invoicing and fulfillment.
-If the customer isn’t already in the ERP, the system can add them and move forward with the order, saving time and reducing manual data entry.
+When a sales rep creates an order in the CRM, it’s automatically sent to the ERP for billing and fulfillment.
+If the customer isn’t already in the ERP, the system adds them.
+This saves time and reduces the need for manual data entry, speeding up the process.

-By synchronizing product inventory between ERP and CRM, sales teams can access real-time data on stock levels.
-This ensures that they only sell available products, reducing the risk of overselling and improving customer satisfaction.
+By syncing inventory between the ERP and CRM, sales teams can see up-to-date stock levels.
+This ensures they only sell items that are in stock, preventing overselling and keeping customers happy.

 Which One Is Better - CRM and ERP Integration Tools Or Outsourcing Customized Solutions?